arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/delete_remove_document.md

 In particular, 503 can be returned if the specified write concern for the collection cannot be fulfilled, in this case the error code is 1429.
-This can happen if less than the number of specified replicas for a shard are currently in sync are online.
-For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are offline.
+This can happen if less than the number of specified replicas for a shard are currently in sync with the leader.
+For example, if the write concern is 2 and the replication factor is 3, then the write concern is not fulfilled, if two replicas are not in sync.

 Note that this return code is configurable, 503 happens, if the configuration option `--cluster.failed-write-concern-error-code` is